CppbetterC/Rider-Behavior/README.txt

 # Step1, use the Preprocess/SplitExcel.py to remove the unreasonable data and get partial excel data
 # Step2, use the Preprocess/Build264Data.py to generate the 264 dimension data
 # Step3, use the Preprocess/BulidTrainData.py to generate the FNN　training data
-# Step4, use Main.py to predict the label by fnn, lnn, DNN
+# Step4, use Main.py to predict the label by fnn

 # Method 2
 # <---Important information--->